Membership

 Excess of SIPC Coverage Led by Lloyd’s

-In addition to SIPC protection, RBC provides coverage in excess of SIPC limits from certain underwriters at Lloyd’s, in conjunction with another commercial insurance company.1 The excess of SIPC insurance program is valid through February 10, 2014 for RBC accounts.
-It provides the following protection for RBC’s global client assets:
+In addition to SIPC protection, RBC Capital Markets, LLC maintains supplemental coverage in excess of SIPC limits from certain underwriters at Lloyd’s of London, in conjunction with another commercial insurance company.1 The supplemental program provides the following protection for RBC’s eligible client assets:

 SIPC and the excess of SIPC insurance policy do not protect against loss due to market fluctuation.